 Halloween is a mirror-sensory synaesthete’s nightmare; The Establishment is a writer’s dream…insightful journalism, fascinating essays and expert editors.
-I’m over the moon to have my All Hallows Eve musings published by this excellent website.
+I’m over the moon to have my All Hallows Eve musings published by this excellent news and culture website.

 My essay “Built for Hurt” appears in the inaugural issue of Qualia Journal.
 Qualia is edited by Dr. Elinor Cleghorn, who has conducted research (with principal investigator Daria Martin) at Oxford’s Ruskin School of Art.
 Their research examines the scholarly and artistic implications of mirror-touch synaesthesia.
 Pain is the theme of this first issue of Qualia; “Built for Hurt” is focused on my experiences with synesthesia-for-pain.

 I’m so happy to have an interview, “A Strange and Wonderful Life“, published on the blog Like-Minded Magazine.
 This fascinating project is edited by Rodger Hoefel, a writer, graphic designer, and art director who makes his home in Amsterdam.
 Like-Minded Magazine is a showcase of stories and conversations shared by those who have experienced life at its most unforgiving.
 This creative project is “based upon the insight that exposing your experience can initiate meaningful connection and exchange, with the likely goal that support and understanding can be found from others who have shared similar experiences”.

 Braindecoder.com is a website that “covers the most interesting neuroscience news with thoughtful reporting, and captures the ongoing social and scientific quest to unravel the mysteries of the brain”.
 Edited by neuroscientist Bahal Gholipour, braindecoder.com is an engaging resource for readers interested in the fascinating terrain of the brain and mind.
 I’m honored to have my personal essay on my experiences with mirror-touch synesthesia published at braindecoder.com.
 You can find that essay here.